Charge-loop current order and Z3 nematicity mediated by bond-order fluctuations in kagome metal AV3Sb5 (A=Cs,Rb,K)

 In summary, we proposed a cLC mechanism mediated by the BO fluctuations in kagome metals.
-This mechanism is universal because it is independent of the origin of the BO.
+This cLC mechanism is universal because it is independent of the origin of the BO.
+The validity of the idea of the BO fluctuation-mediated cLC has been confirmed by the parquet RG study in Supplementary Note 5.
 Furthermore, we revealed that novel $Z_3$ nematicity emerges under the coexistence of the cLC and the BO reported in Refs. \cite{elastoresistance-kagome,birefringence-kagome,STM2} in addition to the giant AHE \cite{AHE1,AHE2}.
 This theory presents a promising scenario for understanding the BO, the cLC and the nematicity in kagome metals in a unified way.

+In the present study, we focus on the pure-type band composed of $b_{3g}$-orbital.
+However, the impact of other $3d$-orbitals on the cLC order has also been studied in Refs. \cite{Fernandes-coexistence,Nat-g-ology}.
+The extension of the present theory to multi-orbital models is a very important future issue.

+Here, we shortly discuss several experimental evidences of the BO+cLC coexistence.
+Recent transport measurement of highly symmetric fabricated CsV$_3$Sb$_5$ micro sample \cite{Moll-hz} reveals that small magnetic field $h_z \ (<10{\rm T})$ or small strain gives rise to the nematic BO+cLC coexisting state below $T_{\rm BO}$.
+This finding is well explained by the recent GL theory under $h_z$ \cite{Mch2023}: The current-bond-$h_z$ trilinear coupling caused by the orbital magnetization gives rise to the sizable $h_z$-induced cLC order in the BO state.
+This theory also explains $h_z$-induced enhancement of the cLC order observed by $\mu$SR measurements \cite{muSR4-Cs,muSR2-K,muSR5-Rb} and field-tuned chiral transport study \cite{eMChA}.

+It is noteworthy that the nematic electronic state that supports the $C_2$ BO+cLC order in Fig. \ref{fig:fig4} {\bf c} has been reported by recent STM measurement \cite{Madhavan}.

+Finally, we comment on some interesting kagome metals other than $A$V$_3$Sb$_5$.
+Double-layer kagome metal ScV$_6$Sn$_6$ shows $\sqrt{3}\times\sqrt{3}$ charge-density wave (CDW) \cite{166-CDW}.
+It was proposed that the CDW originates from the flat phonon modes with Sn vibrations \cite{Bernevig-166,Bernevig-166-2}.
+Interestingly, ScV$_6$Sn$_6$ also exhibits the spontaneous TRSB state \cite{166-mSR}.
+The mechanism of the TRSB state in ScV$_6$Sn$_6$ is an interesting future problem.
+(Note that the existence of the vHS points is not a requirement for the cLC order \cite{Tazai-cLC}.)
+The GL free energy analysis was performed in Ref. \cite{Thomale-GL}.
+Recently, very weak but definite signal of the nematic electronic order has been observed in Ti-based kagome metal CsTi$_3$Bi$_5$ \cite{arXiv:2211.12264,arXiv:2211.16477}.
+To explain the observed hidden nematicity, the odd-parity BO without TRSB has been predicted theoretically \cite{Ti-kagome}.